St. Louis Construction Accident Attorneys

 - Full medical expenses, current and future

-- Complete lost wages and lost earning capacity
+- Complete loss of wages and lost earning capacity

 - Pain and suffering